taddieken95/Accuray_Tech_Comm_Guide/Chapter 3: Voicing/Section 3: Accuray Terms.md

 # Commonly Used Accuray Terms

-> **NOTE:** This section will provide clarification on some commonly utilized Accuray terms and acronyms.
+> This section will provide clarification on some commonly utilized Accuray terms and acronyms.

 ## Accuray Terminology